 Arranged and Independent Study Classes

-Students who register for any arranged classes or independent study classes must report to the instructor for each class on the first day of class, at the beginning of the term.
+Students who register for any arranged classes or independent study classes must report to the instructor on the first day of each class at the beginning of the term.
 Students who register for any arranged or independent study classes after the term begins (adding classes with drop/add form) must report to the instructor within five (5) business days.

 Maximum Course Load per term:

-Students may not register for more than 19 hours in a single term without prior approval.
-If a student is in a declared Program of Study they must contact the Instructional Dean that oversees their Program of Study.
-Visiting students must contact the Dean of Student Affairs to request approval.
+Students may not register for more than 19 credit hours in a single term without prior approval.
+Students in a declared Program of Study who desire to enroll in more than 19 credit hours must contact the Instructional Dean that oversees their Program of Study.
+Visiting students must contact the Associate Vice-President of Enrollment Management to request approval.

-Address changes can be submitted online via WebAdvisor on The Hub or by submitting a paper form obtained from the Registration and Records Office.
+Address changes can be submitted via Self-Service on The Hub or by submitting a paper form obtained from the Registration & Records Office.
 Email addresses may be corrected following the same procedure.

 Social Security Numbers

-The College requests, but does not require, a student provide their Social Security number during the Admissions process.
+The College requests but does not require, that a student provide their Social Security number during the Admissions process.
 Students who do not provide a Social Security number during the Admissions process will be required to provide one for Federal Student Aid.
 For those registering students who are documented as “lawfully admitted aliens” who do not have a Social Security number, an alternate number will be assigned to distinguish their student records from others.
-These students will be required to complete a ‘Request for Student’s Taxpayer Identification Number’ form, available in the Registration and Records office.
-Either the Social Security number or the Taxpayer Identification number are required by the IRS student 1098T tax credits.
+These students will be required to complete a “Request for Student’s Taxpayer Identification Number” form, available in the Registration & Records Office.
+Either the Social Security number or the Taxpayer Identification number is required by the IRS student 1098T tax credits.

-Students who do not have a Social Security number or Tax Identification number are eligible to take classes and be admitted to a Program of Study; however, students should be aware that they may not be able to complete specific courses, clinical, cooperative experience, internship, or practicum experiences, or graduate from a program of study due to the inability to complete special course and program requirements including, but not limited to, background checks and non-SCC agency requirements.
-Students who do not have a Social Security Number are also not eligible to receive financial aid.
+Students who do not have a Social Security number or Tax Identification number are eligible to take classes and be admitted to a Program of Study.
+However, students should be aware they may not be able to complete specific courses; clinical, cooperative experience, internship, or practicum experiences; or graduate from a Program of Study due to the inability to complete the special course and program requirements including, but not limited to, background checks and non-SCC agency requirements.
+Students who do not have a Social Security number are not eligible to receive financial aid.

 A student’s Social Security number information constitutes an “educational record” under FERPA.
-The College will be privileged to re-disclose that information only with the consent of the student or in those very limited circumstances when consent is not required by FERPA.
-Questions regarding Social Security or tax ID numbers should be directed to the campus Registration and Records Office.
+The College will release that information only with the consent of the student or in those very limited circumstances when consent is not required by FERPA.
+Questions regarding Social Security or tax ID numbers should be directed to the campus Registration & Records Office.